Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL step-by-step - Mobile app innovation.md

 ![The Code tab is highlighted in your Team Services project, Clone is highlighted below it, and Generate Git credentials is highlighted in the submenu.](media/image14.png "Create git credentials")

-After these steps, you now have a working code base connected to your Visual Studio Team Services project, which will serve as the foundation of your DevOps strategy throughout this lab.
+After these steps, you now have a working code base connected to your Azure DevOps project, which will serve as the foundation of your DevOps strategy throughout this lab.

 ## Exercise 2: Configure Visual Studio App Center